-On May 14, 2020, the IASB issued an amendment to IAS 37 Provisions, Contingent Liabilities and Contingent Assets to specify which costs an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
+On May 14, 2020, the IASB issued an amendment to IAS 37, Provisions, Contingent Liabilities and Contingent Assets to specify which costs an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
 The amendment specifies that the cost of fulfilling a contract comprises the costs that relate directly to the contract.
 Costs that relate directly to the contract can either be incremental costs of fulfilling the contract or an allocation of other costs that relate directly to fulfilling contracts.
-The amendments are effective for contracts for which the Corporation has not yet fulfilled all its obligations on or after January 1, 2022 with early adoption permitted.
+The amendments are effective for contracts for which the Company has not yet fulfilled all its obligations on or after January 1, 2022 with early adoption permitted.
+The amendment is effective for annual periods beginning on or after January 1, 2022 with early adoption permitted.
 The Corporation is currently assessing the financial impact of the amendment and expects to apply the amendment at the effective date.

-5. AMOUNTS RECEIVABLE
+4. AMOUNTS RECEIVABLE

-2020 \$ 2019 \$
+2021 \$ 2020 \$

-Recoverable taxes (i) 335,330 215,988
+Recoverable taxes (i) 1,158,688 335,330

-Mining tax credits (ii) - 38,216

-Other receivables (iii) 147,754 -
+Other receivables (ii) 92,529 147,754

-483,084 254,204
+1,251,217 483,084